 - certificates of identity

-In general, new travel documents are mailed to you.
-However, if you apply in person at a passport office, you can pay an extra fee to pick them up in person when they are ready.
+We usually mail the new travel document to you.
+However, if you apply in person at a passport office, you can pay an extra fee to pick it up in person when ready.

 Step 1: Verify the information

-Make sure that all the personal information listed is correct.
-Contact the Passport Program immediately if you find an error.
+Make sure that all the personal information listed on the document is correct.
+Contact us right away if you find a mistake.

-Step 2: Sign your passport or other travel documents
+Step 2: Sign your passport or other travel document

-Sign your name in ink on the signature line on page 3 of the adult travel document.
-A travel document has to be signed by the bearer only.
-Please note that Canadian travel documents no longer contain a pre-printed digital signature on page 2.
+Adult (16 years of age or over) travel document: sign your name in ink on the signature line on page 3.
+Canadian travel documents no longer have a pre-printed digital signature on page 2.

 Important: Never sign your child’s passport or other travel document.
 A parent’s or legal guardian’s signature makes the document invalid.
 Print the Signature policy and bring it with you when you travel in case you are asked to sign it.

-If there is not enough space above the old text, write your new address or emergency contact information on a separate piece of paper and insert it loose into your travel document; do not attach it in any way.
+If there isn’t enough space above the old text, write your new address or emergency contact information on a separate piece of paper and put it in your travel document.
+Don’t attach it in any way.

-- cover the old text in any other way, such as with liquid paper or white correction tape;
+- cover the old text in any other way, such as:

 - Date Modified: